AIS-Bonn/planning_abstraction_net/README.md

 Train the CNN
 -------------
-Specify the path to your training data in `src/planning_abstraction_net/scripts/abstraction_learning_training.py` and start the trainnig:
+Specify the path to your training data in `/scripts/abstraction_learning_training.py` and start the training:
 ```
 cd src/planning_abstraction_net/scripts
 python abstraction_learning_training.py